Last updated on January 16th, 2023

 If you are pregnant and experiencing any of these symptoms, it is important to see a dentist or periodontist (a dental specialist in gum disease) as soon as possible.
 Untreated gum disease can lead to tooth loss and negatively affect your pregnancy and your baby’s health.

-To prevent periodontal disease during pregnancy, it is important to maintain good oral hygiene, including brushing and flossing regularly and visiting the dentist for regular check-ups.
+To prevent periodontal disease during pregnancy, it is essential to maintain good oral hygiene, including brushing and flossing regularly and visiting the dentist for regular check-ups.
 Eating a healthy diet and avoiding tobacco products can also help reduce your risk of gum disease.
 If you have any concerns about your oral health during pregnancy, discuss them with your healthcare provider or dentist.

 Why Are the Pregnant Women at a Higher Risk of Periodontal Disease?

-Pregnant women are at a higher risk of developing the periodontal disease due to hormonal changes that occur during pregnancy.
+Pregnant women are at a higher risk of developing periodontal disease due to hormonal changes that occur during pregnancy.
 These hormonal changes can cause the gums to become more sensitive and prone to infection.

 One of the main hormones that affect the gums during pregnancy is progesterone, which is produced at higher levels.
 Progesterone can cause the gums to become more sensitive and more likely to bleed, leading to gum disease if not adequately addressed.